Contact Us | Search

 Project Dates: April 2023 - March 2024

-The COVID-19 pandemic hit hard on the people of the Brazilian Amazon, especially those living in small, vulnerable, and usually remote communities relying heavily on natural resources, such as small-scale fishers.
+The people of the Brazilian Amazon were hit hard by the COVID pandemic, especially those living in small, vulnerable, and usually remote communities relying heavily on natural resources, such as small-scale fishers.
 There is a need for more empirical data on the pandemic effects on fishing communities in the Amazon and elsewhere, especially in developing countries where research capacity is limited.
-The overarching goal of this project is to conduct a broad and interdisciplinary analysis of the multiple pandemic effects on riverine fishing communities in the Brazilian Amazon, including the potential cascading effects on food provisioning, local economies, and aquatic biodiversity.
-This research will be grounded in fishers’ knowledge and individual interviews with households (men and women) to provide first-hand quantitative data to evaluate how the pandemic has affected fishers’ livelihoods, fisheries, and biodiversity.
-The study will focus on the rivers Tapajos, Tocantins, Trombetas, and Negro, which differ regarding the presence of protected areas, local biodiversity, and intensity of environmental degradation.
-The data to be gathered in this proposal will be compared with socioeconomic and fisheries data from before the pandemics, gathered in previous studies conducted by the same research team in more than 40 communities in these four rivers.
-This before-after comparison should provide new insights on the pandemic effects on tropical small-scale fisheries.
-The PI Dr. Silvano and his team will evaluate indicators related to fisheries, economics, food security, and the incidence of COVID.
-The comparison among multiple communities in distinct rivers and between genders should indicate potential effects of several internal and external drivers on how communities are affected by, or respond to, the COVID pandemic.
+The goal of this PEER project was to conduct a broad and interdisciplinary analysis of the multiple pandemic effects on riverine fishing communities in the Brazilian Amazon, including the potential cascading effects on food provisioning, local economies, and aquatic biodiversity.
+This research was grounded in fishers’ knowledge and individual interviews with households (men and women) to provide first-hand quantitative data to evaluate how the pandemic has affected fishers’ livelihoods, fisheries, and biodiversity.
+The study focused on the rivers Tapajos, Tocantins, Trombetas, and Negro, which differ regarding the presence of protected areas, local biodiversity, and intensity of environmental degradation.

-The comprehensive analyses on the effects of the COVID-19 on fisheries proposed in this research will contribute to improved understanding of how shocks such as COVID-19 affect key sectors (e.g., small-scale businesses such as freshwater fisheries) in developing countries (Brazil) and test approaches to help communities and sectors respond to and mitigate the effects of COVID-19.
-The results can inform policy decisions related to pandemic effects on vulnerable communities, fisheries management, food security and biodiversity conservation in the Amazon and elsewhere, hence supporting recommendations for developing or adjusting pandemic mitigation plans, from local to national scales.
-The project will also include a gender component, as the researchers will conduct targeted interviews to compare COVID-19 impacts on men versus women.
-The project will build upon the results from a PEER Cycle 4 project concluded in 2018 by the PI, which provides a pre-COVID database of interviews with fishers and records of fish landings in the Brazilian Amazon, to be compared with the post-COVID data from the current effort.
-The results should highlight fishers’ perceptions and concerns regarding the pandemic to inform policy actions and mitigation measures, either implemented or planned.
+The PI Dr. Silvano and his team evaluated indicators related to fisheries, economics, food security, and the incidence of COVID.
+The project included a gender component, as the researchers conducted targeted interviews to compare COVID impacts on men versus women.
+The project sought to build upon the results from a PEER Cycle 4 project concluded in 2018 by the PI, which provides a pre-COVID database of interviews with fishers and records of fish landings in the Brazilian Amazon, to be compared with the post-COVID data from the current effort.
+The results highlighted fishers’ perceptions and concerns regarding the pandemic to inform policy actions and mitigation measures, either implemented or planned.

 Back to PEER COVID-19 Grant Recipients